The category National-Level Initiatives for FAIR encompasses various types of organisations, including:

 About the support programme

 Four organisations participated in the first support programme.
-In total, 14 people with different roles within these organisations participated in the programme.
+In total, 14 people with different roles within these organisations participated in the first support programme.
 The workshops were also open to the public.
 An average of 40 people attended each session.

 Seven workshops were held between January and September 2024.
 These sessions aimed to inspire participants to develop strategies for implementing the FAIR principles at national level.
 Overall, the programme aimed to guide participants in identifying objectives relevant to their national context for promoting FAIR.